(Note: please see our July 2018 post about new policy: www.halco.org/2018/news/excessive-demand-update.)

 These changes, however, fall far short of the full repeal of the current flawed, discriminatory regime, which is what advocates called for and a Parliamentary sub-committee recently recommended.

-Under the Immigration and Refugee Protection Act (“IRPA”), foreign nationals are inadmissible as permanent immigrants to Canada if their health condition might reasonably be expected to cause an “excessive demand” on health or social services, or if their application to immigrate includes a family member in this situation.
-Due to the high cost of antiretroviral medications, people living with HIV are generally deemed medically inadmissible if they apply to immigrate to Canada.
+Under the Immigration and Refugee Protection Act (“IRPA”), foreign nationals are inadmissible to immigrate to Canada if their health condition might reasonably be expected to cause an “excessive demand” on health or social services, or if their application to immigrate includes a family member in this situation.
+Due to the high cost of antiretroviral medications, people living with HIV who apply to immigrate to Canada are generally deemed medically inadmissible (medical inadmissibility does not apply to refugees or to all immigrants).

 The proposed changes include increasing the cost threshold for defining what constitutes “excessive demand,” to three times the current level of $6,655 per year.
 This increase to the cost threshold may mean that many people living with HIV will no longer be found medically inadmissible and excluded from immigration to Canada.
 We welcome this change.

 HALCO, the Legal Network, and many other disability and migrants rights organizations have long been calling for a full repeal of the medical inadmissibility regime.

 In November 2017, representatives from HALCO and the Legal Network appeared before the House of Commons Standing Committee on Citizenship and Immigration (see link below).
 We argued that the “excessive demand” barrier is:

 (i) discriminatory, in violation of the Canadian Charter of Rights and Freedoms and Canada’s international human rights obligations;

 (ii) not in line with IRPA’s objectives; and